brenomfviana/me-level-generator/README.md

 - the initial population size;
 - the mutation chance;
 - the number of tournament competitors;
+- weight or not the enemy sparsity;
+- include or not empty rooms in enemy STD;
 - the number of rooms;
 - the number of keys;
 - the number of locks;